Las Vegas police bodycam video captures tense moments as officers entered killer's suite

-(CNN)After Stephen Paddock opened fire on concertgoers from his hotel room in Las Vegas last October, groups of officers stealthily moved down the hallways with guns drawn, ordering hotel occupants to stay indoors.
+(CNN)After Stephen Paddock opened fire on concertgoers from his hotel room in Las Vegas in October, officers stealthily moved down the hallways with guns drawn, ordering hotel occupants to stay indoors.

 "Lock the door, your door was open.
 There's someone shooting inside the casino!" an officer warns people in one room as they sweep the Mandalay Bay Resort and Casino.